Is willpower enough to keep your New Year’s resolutions?

 - Notice what your emotional state is when working on your goal.
 Build associations between the unpleasant tasks and positive outcomes.
 It helps to do unpleasant tasks in a happy environment.
 When you do your studying at your favourite coffee place with a delicious cappuccino, it may not be so bad after all.

 - To keep your New Year’s resolutions this year, you must be genuinely committed and convinced that this is what you want.
-Make sure to create an environment that makes every decision in favour of your new behaviour.
+Make sure to create an environment that makes every decision in favour of your new behavior.
 Want to change?
 Then change your environment.
 And let’s make sure that your resolutions for 2020 are different than this year!